Note that if you plan to take PSYC 490 (Advanced Research in Psychology) you must complete a Learning Contract prior to registering for the course.

 Applied learning experience in psychology involving an introduction to research through assisting with a psychology faculty member's ongoing research program.
 May be repeated once for credit.
+Prerequisite: consent of instructor.
 1 credit.
 (EL)

 Paracurricular course designed to inform psychology majors and minors about post-undergraduate career options.
 Involves meetings with academic advisors and office of career development, crafting a career road map, attending career/research panels and doing an informational interview.
 Ideally taken sophomore year.
 Prerequisite: declared major or minor in psychology.
-Offered fall.
+Offered fall and spring.
 1 credit.

 The study of human behavior.
 Neurological mechanisms, individual differences, learning, dysfunctional behavior, and social processes.
 Lecture and discussion.
 4 credits.
 (IS or NW)

 Study of aggression and violence in the lives of children and adolescents.
 Exploration of the development of aggression, including relevant theories and research, and the effects of family and community violence on development.
 Lecture and discussion.
 Prerequisite: PSYC 101.
 4 credits.

 Study of data as used in quantitative social science research, including interpretation, analysis, and communication of findings.
 Techniques will cover quantitative methodology for categorical and continuous variables as found in survey and experimental designs, including correlation, regression, mean differences, and tests of fit and independence.
 Practical application via laboratory exercises, both by hand and using computer software.
 Prerequisite: PSYC 101 and at least one of PSYC 281, PSYC 282, PSYC 283, PSYC 284, PSYC 286 or PSYC 287.
 4 credits.
 (QR)